 All undergraduate students at GC are assigned an academic advisor prior to the start of their first semester of enrollment.

-Students who have declared a major are assigned an advisor in the department and discipline of the declared major.
-Students who have not yet declared a major are assigned an academic advisor through the Center for Student Success.
+Students who have declared a major are assigned an advisor in the discipline of the declared major.
+Students who have not yet declared a major are assigned an academic advisor through the Advising Center.
 Advising meetings between students and advisors are mandatory for first year students and new transfer students.
 Students are expected to meet with their advisors prior to each semester's registration, and meetings with advisors to review degree progress are required for all students after 30, 60, and 90 credit hours earned.
 Advisors are responsible for documenting when such advising meetings take place.

 Georgia College & State University